Deleted App Still Shows Up on Mac? Here's How to Fix It

 Reset macOS Settings (When All Else Fails)

-If you've tried all the steps above and the deleted app still appears on your Mac, it may be time to reset certain macOS settings.
-This should be seen as a last resort, as it can revert some of your customizations back to their default state.
+If you have tried all the steps above and the deleted app still shows on your Mac, you may need to reset some macOS settings.
+You should view this as a last resort, as it can revert some of your settings back to their default state.

 1. Reset NVRAM/PRAM